UoB-COMSM0166/2025-group-6/README.md

 **Challenge 2:** AI Difficulty Scaling (Normal vs. Hard Modes)

-To keep the game challenging for players of all skill levels, we’ve built two AI difficulty modes—Normal and Hard—each with its own distinct behaviours.
+To keep the game challenging for players of all skill levels, we’ve built two AI difficulty modes (i.e., Normal and Hard).
+Each of these modes has its own distinct behaviour.
 The AI is powered by a modular finite-state machine, which adapts its decision-making and responsiveness based on the situation in the game.

 **AI logic includes:**
 - **Finite-State Behaviour System:** The AI’s behaviour is determined by a set of states, such as Defend, Chase, and Intercept.
 Depending on where the puck is and what the player is doing, the AI will switch states, changing its approach in real-time to match the situation.